-- Less than 1% of persons infected with West Nile virus will develop a severe illness.
-People over 50 years old are at the greatest risk.
+- Less than 1 percent of persons infected with West Nile virus will develop a severe illness.
+People older than 50 years old are at the greatest risk.

-- If a person contracts West Nile Virus, he does develop an immunity to it, presumably for the rest of his life.
+- If you contract West Nile Virus, you develop an immunity to it, presumably for the rest of your life.

-- Although it is under development, there is currently no vaccine for West Nile Virus (last updated 2014).
+- Although it is under development, there is currently no vaccine for West Nile Virus.

-What Should I Do If I Think I Have West Nile Virus?
+What to Do If You Get West Nile Virus?

 - Remember, not every mosquito bite means that you have become infected.

 - If you are having symptoms as mentioned above, see your doctor immediately.
 Let your doctor know if you have recently traveled to an area where West Nile Virus is known to exist.
 Your doctor will do the appropriate tests and notify any authorities that may be required.

 West Nile Virus is not transmitted between humans or between animals and humans.
 It is spread by mosquitoes that feed on infected birds.
 Infected mosquitoes may bite people or animals.
 Those people or animals may or may not contract West Nile Virus as a result of the bite.